VelvetToroyashi/Silk/README.md

 ### Plugins + Redis

 Silk! uses [Redis](https://redis.io/) for caching, and has a nifty plugin system using `Remora.Plugins`.

-These two pieces need just a bit of configuration, so please make not to skip!
+These two pieces need just a bit of configuration, so please make sure not to skip!

 In the same template `appSettings.json`, look for the following two sections: **Plugins**, **Redis**